lukekarrys/surge-teardown-branches/README.md

 This tool will go through a filtered list of your Surge projects and then run `surge teardown PROJECT` for any project that doesn't have a corresponding remote branch.

 ### Assumptions

-This tool makes a few assumptions so that it works
+This tool makes a few assumptions so that it works in an expected way and will never teardown any projects by mistake!

+So if you want this to be able to teardown your Surge projects you must name them so:

+- They all end with the same unique project name / domain
+- They all start with a branch name
+- Between the branch and domain there can be one character (like `-`, `_`, or `.`)

+So if your feature branches are named like `feature-name-issue-99` and you call your project `awsomesauce`, then when they are deployed to surge they should look like `feature-name-issue-99_awesomesauce.surge.sh` or `feature-name-issue-99.awesomesauce.com` if you are using a custom domain (and subdomains).

 ### Example Time